 People with trauma have an extra layer of difficulty that others do not.
 You may have difficulty with feeling complicated inside, fragmented, feeling like everyone else has “it” figured out or like no one quite understands what you have been through.
 You may want more clarity, flow, flexibility and to recalibrate your life, stop self-sabotage and be able to come from self-compassion.
 When trauma or PTSD is in the way, these can be difficult to achieve.

 Trauma Lives in the Right Side of Your Brain

 Did you know that trauma “lives” in the right side of your brain which has no sense of time?
 Therefore you may be find yourself repeating unhealthy behaviors or ways of thinking because your right brain is still experiencing trauma even if it happened many years ago.

 Here at the Trauma Counseling Center of Los Angeles, 310-720-8200, we offer therapy specifically designed for what you need.
 Your choices include: Somatic therapy, EMDR, Brainspotting, Inner Child work, IFS or just sitting down to talk.

 Release Trauma: Get Back to the Present

 If the past or a recent incident is getting in your way, you most likely need tools to free you from the past and help you get back to the present where you have choices.
 It is helpful to have skills connect you to your body and mind with effective tools so you can release trauma when it appears.
 Let’s see if we can work together to reduce or eliminate the feelings and sensations that are in your way.
 Let’s help you create a new story and a new experience.

-My name is Deborah Sweet and I am the founder of the Trauma Counseling Center of Los Angeles.
+My name is Deborah Sweet and I am the director of the Trauma Counseling Center of Los Angeles.
 Our team is specifically trained in treating trauma and anxiety.
 They are compassionate and motivated to help you overcome traumas of all kinds.
 Let us know how we can help.